 For online chat appointments, you log back onto the booking site when it is appointment time and click on your appointment slot.
 You may chat via video/audio or only text if you wish.
 Currently, you have up to 30 minutes prior to appointment time to cancel or edit your appointment.
 Anything later, you must email firstname.lastname@example.org or else the appointment could be marked as “missed”.

 If you have booked a written feedback appointment, you upload and attach your file to the appointment (or provide a download link if it is larger than 1MB).
-You are able to attach your document at the time of booking (if you booked days earlier, you can attach it then!) and by the end of the actual appointment, a tutor will upload a file to the same appointment with comments, questions and general feedback to help you improve your next draft.
+You are able to attach your document at the time of booking (so if you booked days in advance, you can attach it then!), but you must upload it by the start of your appointment or risk a “missed” appointment.
+By the end of the appointment, a tutor will upload a file to the same appointment with comments, questions and general feedback to help you improve your next draft.
 You will be notified by e-mail when this file is uploaded.
 Please click here for more detailed instructions on how to book and use this appointment.

 Should I book a 30-minute appointment or a 60-minute one?

 That depends on what phase of the writing process you are in and how long your piece is.
 If you’re working on a 300-word bullet review or if you are just in the brainstorming stage, 30 minutes should be enough.
 If you have a later draft of a longer essay, 60 minutes would be better.

 (Please note that the tutor may need a few minutes of transition time if there is an appointment after yours, so the 30 and 60 appointment times could be 25 and 55 minutes respectively.)

 I can’t find an available appointment time!

 We do offer a waiting list option!
 (See “How do I use the waiting list?” for more information.)